Mississauga Copper Pipe Repair Service

 Blue-Green Stains in Fixtures

-Rust-colored water is a common sign that there's corrosion on the inside of a steel pipe, but copper piping doesn't rust because it doesn't contain enough iron.
+Rust-colored water is a common sign of corrosion on the inside of a steel pipe, but copper pipe plumbing doesn't rust because it doesn't contain enough iron.
 It does, however, develop a bluish-green patina that coats the inside of the pipe as it ages.
 When it gets bad enough, you may notice that plumbing fixtures such as bathtubs or sink basins are developing blue-green stains that are difficult to scrub away.
 That obviously isn't a great look for your white enamel fixtures, but it's also a sign that the corrosion inside your pipes is at the point where it may start causing other, more serious issues and needs the attention of a professional for copper pipe repair.

 Low Water Volume

-The water volume coming from your faucets is normal and consistent across all your plumbing fixtures—until one day when you turn on the tap and the volume in a certain fixture is much lower than usual.
+The water volume coming from your faucets is normal and consistent across all your plumbing fixtures—until one day when you turn on the tap, and the volume in a certain fixture is much lower than usual.
 Or, all fixtures located in a certain part of the house are affected.
 This is often a sign of a leak that is causing the pressure to drop because not all the water is making it to the faucet.
-However, it's possible it's related to corrosion or sediment build-up that is restricting the flow of water.
+However, it's possible it's related to corrosion or sediment build-up that restricts the flow of water.
 Either way, our reliable team can take a look and come up with the right copper pipe repair strategy to get your water pressure back up to full force.

 Water Damage From Leaks

-Most homeowners think they know exactly what water leaks look like—there's water spraying out of a pipe like it's a garden hose, or a mysterious puddle forming on the floor in front of a fixture such as a sink.
+Most homeowners think they know exactly what water leaks look like—there's water spraying out of a pipe like it's a garden hose or a mysterious puddle forming on the floor in front of a fixture such as a sink.
 Admittedly, those are pretty clear signs of a leak.
-But, sometimes the leak is located in a place where it can cause a lot of problems without being so obvious.
+But, sometimes, the leak is located in a place where it can cause a lot of problems without being so obvious.

 Potential signs of a leaky copper pipe include: